Benenden School: Curricular activities

 Applications to Benenden exceed available spots, and parents seeking to enroll their daughter often register her years in advance.
 Potential pupils seeking to begin boarding at 11 must pass the school's own entrance exam, while those who are 13 or older must pass the Common Entrance.

 Benenden's stated aim is for its academic programme to encourage a lifelong enthusiasm for learning and discovery.
 The school has two main objectives: for every girl to achieve the best possible academic standards and qualifications, and for each girl to experience the maximum enjoyment in her learning.
 The curriculum is traditional, but also broad and forward-looking enough to provide education in its widest sense.

 There is a traditional school hall where morning prayers are taken.
 The entire school must assemble for this every morning, except Wednesday, Saturday and Sunday, at 8:30.
 There is also a small chapel.
 Occasionally, the Sunday services are taken in the village church, about 15 to 20 minutes' walk away.

-Lessons at the school start at 9 am and carry on until 5:30 pm.
-There are six periods in the day; each lesson is one hour long.
+Lessons at the school start at 9 am and carry on until 5:10 pm.
+There are seven periods in the day; each lesson is 50 minutes long.
 Sports practices take place during the lunch break as well as after lessons end.
 In addition there are two hours' worth of lessons on Saturday mornings.
 Younger students will take a mixture of all subjects offered, as well as sports, music and PSHE classes.

 Pupils studying for their GCSEs must generally take 10 or 11 subjects, including Mathematics, Science and English and one modern language.
 Classes average around 13 students at GCSE, and 6–8 students during A Levels.
 Drama and the Arts are popular; the school's annual play has on occasion been performed in London theatres such as the Palladium (Me and My Girl; 2002).
 The 2007 play was Grease, held in the new theatre, completed in February 2007.
 Productions since then have included A Christmas Carol, Tess of the d'Urbervilles, Grimm Tales, Beauty and the Beast, Romeo and Juliet, Kiss Me Kate and Les Miserables.

 The school years are known, in order, as follows: Fourths (IV), Upper Fourths (UIV), Lower Fifths (LVths), Fifths (V), Upper Fifths (UV), Six Ones (VI1) and Six Twos (VI2).
-Each year around 24 school prefects are nominated, called Upper Sixths.
+Each year around 24 school prefects are nominated.
 Instead of wearing the normal navy blue sixth-form uniform, they wear white- and red-striped blouses and grey jumpers.
 The prefects are known as "grey jumpers".